Vendors at Fredericksburg Market

 Clyde Howard’s Farm

 Stop by and say hello to baker Mike Street!
-He brings pita bread, baklava, hummus, and Syrian pastries to the market in 2013.
+He brings pita bread, baklava, hummus, and Syrian pastries to the market.

 Home Style Treats

 Mr. and Mrs. Johnson offer a wide variety of homemade cookies, pies, and cakes that keep customers coming back week after week.
 Visit the Home Style Treats booth to find chocolate chip, oatmeal raisin, peanut butter, and sugar cookies, as well as country apple, banana cream, butterscotch, chocolate chess, coconut cream, and lemon chess pies.
 The Johnson’s also sell yellow, chocolate, pound, pineapple, and gingerbread cakes and much, much more.

 Located in Westmoreland County, VA, J&W Valley grows a variety of produce near the Rappahannock River.
 Visit their booth to shop for tomatoes, corn, squash, eggplants, cucumbers, beans, berries, lettuce, onions, greens, broccoli, cauliflower, radishes, watermelons, and more.

 In business for over 34 years, the James E. Headley Oyster Co./Four Seasons Seafood offers fresh oysters from Callao, VA.
 Products include shucked oysters in quart & pint jars, as well as bushels and half bushels of oysters in the shell.
 Come by their booth and check out their crab cakes, crab salad, crab cheeseballs, and crab chili; perfect for entertaining.
 Special orders of oysters as well as hard crabs, soft shell crabs, shrimp, claims, and fish are also taken.
 Contact James & Gloria Headley at 804-761-0674 or GloriaHeadley@aol.com.